-In considering the years ahead, it is well to recall the waggish statement that it's dangerous to make predictions, especially about the future.
+In considering the years ahead, it is well to recall the waggish statement that it is dangerous to make predictions, especially about the future.
 The course of technological development has produced many surprises, and it will continue to do so.
-Fifty years ago few would have foreseen the emergence of smartphones with the power of existing mainframes.
-Yet at about the same time it was confidently predicted that nuclear generating plants would produce electricity "too cheap to meter."36 Forecasting is a highly inexact art, and although it can be safely said that our lives will be strongly influenced by technological change, predictions beyond this general statement are fraught with hazards.37 people of the world even closer together.
-The Internet will be the basis for everincreasing amounts of information, media presentations, and social interaction.
+Fifty years ago, few would have foreseen the emergence of smartphones with the power of existing mainframes.
+Yet at about the same time, it was predicted that in the future electricity would be so inexpensive to produce that it would be "too cheap to meter."

+Forecasting is a highly inexact art, and although it can be safely said that our lives will be strongly influenced by technological change, predictions beyond this general statement are fraught with hazards.

+Even so, the general contours of future technological developments can be discerned.
+Advances in transportation and electronic communication will bring the people of the world even closer together.
+The internet will be the basis for ever-increasing amounts of information, media presentations, and social interaction.
 Advances in nanotechnology, materials, and microprocessors will produce fundamental changes in the design and operation of many objects.
 The application of artificial intelligence could affect every aspect of work, play, and learning.
 And genetic engineering might allow nothing less than the redesign of human beings.
 Profound social changes will be necessary if we choose to make use of these technologies.